 John Maddock explained: ‘We are really excited about the opportunities the move to the Abbey grounds gives us.
 ETSS Wicklow teachers pride themselves on being resourceful and now we’ll have the perfect setting for the next couple of years to continue reimagining our approach to education.
 As a maths teacher, I’ve already booked multiple whiteboards for the maths room – every wall will be the ‘front of the class’ where students can work together!'

-It's not often we see a new movement of schools emerging in the Irish education system and it means the opportunity to be creative and innovative has never been better.
-We are taking this chance to be the best school we can be.
 We hope as you explore this website you will see our forward-thinking approach and find our way of looking at education refreshing.

 This competition is a first of its kind in Ireland and it was created by our school - the idea is to connect Educate Together Secondary Schools through the great art of debating by using the expertise gained of online education during the school closures.
 We are delighted to have developed this high-tech online Ireland Debating Competition.
 Debaters worked through league stages and into knockout rounds and two teams remain in the competition ready to battle it out in the final - Galway ETSS won the final against Cork ETSS with the motion under discussion being 'Free Speech does more harm than good!'
 This competition also takes an innovative approach to developing student leadership by involving students not only as chairpersons and timekeepers, but also in the judging - students from Malahide Portmarnock ETSS and ETSS Wicklow were among the judges in the final, along with teachers from both of those schools and representatives from Head Office.